 For more information on any of these topics, click on the related links below or make an appointment to meet with your H&R Block tax professional:

 Taxes are complicated.
 We’ll make sure you’ve got it right.
-Hopefully this post offered more help with the Affordable Care Act and your taxes.
-For more information on this topic, head to H&R Block “Get Answers“.
+Hopefully this post offered more help with how healthcare and the Affordable Care Act can impact your taxes.

 What triggers the IRS to audit a tax return?
 Learn how common tax mistakes and errors can be a red flag and affect your chances of being audited by the IRS.

 Find the current percentages for federal income tax rates, capital gains tax rates, Social Security tax rates and more from the tax experts at H&R Block.